hfp/libxs/documentation/samples/libxs_tokenizer.md

 whitespace, punctuation, digit-to-letter transitions, and lower-to-upper case changes.

-This is intentionally a prototype rather than a `libxs` API decision.
-It gives us a place to answer three questions cheaply:
+The sample is intentionally small.
+It gives us a place to inspect three API properties cheaply:

 1. Is the fixed 1-byte control plus 7-byte payload layout expressive enough?
 2. Do the simple boundary rules produce useful chunks on mixed-language UTF-8?